Let’s face it, even though English is a popular international language, there are over 6,900 other languages around the world.

 Just install the app with 1 click and you don’t have to worry about anything more complicated than that.
 See this tutorial from Weebly.

-So we dug around and found a free tutorial on how you can convert a standard Weebly website to a multi-language website.
+We dug around and found a free tutorial on how you can convert a standard Weebly website to a multi-language website.

 Now it does require you to modify the codes of the template to make things work, but the author of this tutorial has generously laid out all the step by step instructions, as well as included all the codes for you to download and insert into your Weebly website.